 Free School Meals

-The are several circumstances in which your child is entitled to free school meals if you are in receipt of Income Support or Job Seekers Allowance, (Income Based).
+The are several circumstances in which your child is entitled to free school meals, including if you are in receipt of Income Support or Job Seekers Allowance, (Income Based).
 If you are receiving Child Tax Credit alone, (i.e. not with Working Tax Credit), and you may still be entitled to free school meals.
 An application form is available from the school office.
 If you are entitled to free school meals, please apply, even if your child does not want school dinners.
 It benefits the school for children to be registered for free school meals, so we seek your co-operation with filling in this form if applicable.
 For more information, including criteria for entitlement, please follow the link below:

 Snacks and Drinks